Alimjoo/Alimjoo.github.io/_posts/2022-01-07-install-archlinux.md

 ```sh
 vim /etc/locale.gen
 ```
-uncomment the langage you want to use.
+uncomment the language you want to use.
 My case is `en_US.UTF-8 UTF-8`.

 Then generate the locale, and edit locale.conf, and vconsole.conf
 ```sh